dd32/td-gh-ex/readme.txt

 Support is available at http://themeszen.com/?page_id=33

 = How to use menus =
-For Menus: Use wordpress Menu system under Appearance tab.
+For Menus: Use WordPress Menu system under Appearance tab.

 = How to use image as Logo =
 Go to appereance/customize.
 And then go to general settings/site title and tagline.